 In the situation where a leasing company leases a Cisco Product to Customer "A" for a specified term and, at the end of the lease term, the leasing company desires to lease or sell the same Product to Customer "B," then the leasing company may not transfer the Software without obtaining Cisco's prior written permission and paying the License Fee.

-5. Managed CPE Services or Managed/Provisioned Network Services ("MNS"): For purpose of this exception which does not apply for Software licensed under CUWL or UCL, MNS is defined as a voice, video, or data network service provided by an entity ("Managed Service Provider" or "MSP") to an end user where (a) the service includes use of a Cisco Product located at the end user's premises ("CPE"), and (b) both the title to the Hardware portion of the CPE and the license to use the Software provided on the CPE is held by the MSP.
-If the original end user with whom the CPE was first deployed as part of the MNS ("Original End User") subsequently acquires title to the Hardware portion of the CPE from the MSP, then Cisco will issue a new Software license to the Original End User granting the right to use the Software, without payment of a License Fee, provided, however, that the following conditions are met:
+5. Managed CPE Services or Managed/Provisioned Network Services ("MNS"): For purpose of this exception, which does not apply for Software licensed under CUWL or UCL, MNS is defined as a voice, video, or data network service provided by an entity ("Managed Service Provider" or "MSP") to an end user where (a) the service includes use of a Cisco Product located at the end user's premises ("CPE"), and (b) both the title to the Hardware portion of the CPE and the license to use the Software provided on the CPE is held by the MSP.
+If the original end user with whom the CPE was first deployed as part of the MNS ("Original End User") subsequently acquires title to the Hardware portion of the CPE from the MSP, then Cisco will issue a new Software license to the Original End User granting the right to use the Software, without payment of a License Fee, provided, however, that both of the following conditions are met:

-Except as otherwise stated in any supplemental end user license, in situations where an MSP desires to redeploy CPE from one end user to another end user, Cisco shall allow the MSP to use Software provided on the redeployed CPE without having to pay a new License Fee, but only for so long as the following conditions are met: (a) the MSP must at all times retain title to the Hardware portion of the CPE, (b) the new end user must at all times continue receiving MNS services from the MSP, and (c) the MSP must at all times hold the license to use the Software provided on the CPE when providing MNS services.
+Except as otherwise stated in any supplemental end user license, in situations where an MSP desires to redeploy CPE from one end user to another end user, Cisco shall allow the MSP to use Software provided on the redeployed CPE without having to pay a new License Fee, but only for so long as all of the following conditions are met: (a) the MSP must at all times retain title to the Hardware portion of the CPE, (b) the new end user must at all times continue receiving MNS services from the MSP, and (c) the MSP must at all times hold the license to use the Software provided on the CPE when providing MNS services.
 Service inspection or reinstatement fees may apply in accordance with Cisco policies.
 This does not apply to Software licensed under CUWL or UCL.

-• Original Licensee is an end user.
+● Original Licensee is an end user.
 If the original licensee is an end user and desires to outsource the operation, support and maintenance of its network to a third party outsourcing company ("Outsourcer") exclusively for the end user's benefit, and as part of the outsourcing the end user transfers its network assets, including its Cisco Hardware and Software licenses, to the Outsourcer, then the end user may transfer the Software licenses to the Outsourcer without payment of a new License Fee.
 If the outsourcing relationship with the Outsourcer is terminated and the Outsourcer transfers the network assets back to the original end user, then the applicable Software licenses may also be transferred back to the end user without payment of a new License Fee.

-• Original Licensee is an Outsourcer.
+● Original Licensee is an Outsourcer.
 If the original licensee is an Outsourcer in the business of providing network outsourcing services and both the title to the Hardware and the license to the Software provided with such Hardware is held by the Outsourcer as part of its outsourcing services, then Cisco will allow the redeployment of Hardware and the use of the Software provided with such Hardware to another of its end user customers without payment of a new License Fee unless otherwise stated in any supplemental terms or license agreement or for Software licensed under CUWL or UCL.

-2. The parties involved in the transfer shall provide prior written notice to Cisco of a transfer permitted under the Exceptions section above.
-The transferee shall provide written notice to Cisco that it (i) assumes all of the obligations of the transferor, and (ii) agrees that its use of the Software shall be governed by the terms of the then-current license agreement (including applicable export control restrictions) between Cisco and transferor or, at Cisco's sole discretion, by the terms of Cisco's then-current standard end user license agreement.
+2. The parties involved in the transfer shall provide at Cisco’s request written notice to Cisco of any transfer permitted under the Exceptions section above, indicating that the transferee (i) assumes all of the obligations of the transferor, and (ii) agrees that its use of the Software shall be governed by the terms of the then-current license agreement (including applicable export control restrictions) between Cisco and transferor or, at Cisco's sole discretion, by the terms of Cisco's then-current standard end user license agreement.

 If you wish to transfer Software to another company ("Transferor") or have Software transferred to your company from another company ("Transferee"), the notices required by this Policy to be given via the Software License Transfer Request Form.